 Radiobeacon

-o Radiobeacon (sometimes known as marine beacon (MBDGPS)) DGNSS is essentially a system to provide positional corrections to GNSS signals and to provide integrity warnings.
-DGNSS uses a fixed, known and very accurately surveyed position to adjust real-time GNSS signals to eliminate pseudorange errors.
-Pseudorange errors are caused by GNSS signals coming from satellites down to the Earth’s surface having to travel through layers of the Earth’s atmosphere, so they are subjected to delays and refraction.
-This affects the time taken for the signal to travel from any given satellite to a GNSS receiver, which introduces slight error in the calculated range, causing an error in the measured position.
-Each DGNSS system uses a network of fixed ground-based reference stations to broadcast the difference between the positions indicated by the GNSS pseudorange calculations and known fixed positions.
-These stations then broadcast these differences between the measured satellite pseudoranges and actual (internally computed) pseudoranges.
-Receivers may then correct their calculated pseudoranges by the same amount.

 o The Integrity Monitor part of the system monitors the health status of satellites and MBDGPS broadcast signals as well as signal content (the accuracy of DGPS Reference Station-generated corrections).
 When monitored parameters exceed specified thresholds, the Integrity Monitor will generate appropriate alarms.

 o The digital correction signal (containing differential corrections and integrity data) is broadcast locally over ground-based transmitters of, typically up to a 200 NM range.
 These transmitters operate at long/medium wave radio frequencies between 283.5 kHz and 325 kHz.

+*Radiobeacons provide a signal that is used to modify the position output of the navigation receiver in ships in the beacons coverage area.
+The DGNSS system and signal format was developed in the early 1990s and have limited ability to ensure the signal source, the radiobeacon, is authentic or that is has not been manipulated.
+Examples of risks are false beacons, GNSS spoofing local to a DGNSS beacon may cause the beacon to transmit erroneous corrections or false integrity alarms to all ships using DGNSS in the coverage area.

 o MBDGPS services have been implemented and in existence for over 20 years and continue to provide position corrections to the mariner in some of the busiest and most used waterways in the World; however, since selective availability was set to zero in 2000, in most regions single frequency GPS can now provide sufficient position accuracy to meet all but the most stringent IMO accuracy requirements ref.
 Resolutions A.1046 and A.915.
 GNSS do not however, provide integrity in their own right: this is where MBDGPS is still a good source of real time system level integrity for maritime users.